Cops In Court: October 2, 2013, Plymouth County Sheriff's Department, Plymouth, MA

 This full day training for prosecutors will help to enhance witness preparation skills, explain technology and communications laws, and provide a "hands on" computer demonstration of digital evidence retrieval and analysis.

 This full day training for prosecutors and law enforcement officers will give an in-depth look at the dangers of distracted driving and address the challenges that arise in these difficult cases.

 Sexual Assault Trial Advocacy:

 This full day training is for experienced District Court prosecutors and prosecutors new to Superior Court.
-It addresses sexual assault prosecutions from the initial case assessment to developing theories of prosecution; handling discovery issues; working with the victim; using experts (including a mock direct and cross-examination); anticipating defenses; preparing evidentiary issues for trial; and an interactive segment on effective closing arguments.
+It addresses issues related to sexual assault prosecutions in district and superior court from the initial case assessment to developing theories of prosecution; handling discovery issues; working with the victim; using experts; and preparing evidentiary issues for trial.

 This full day training will provide new prosecutors with the skills necessary to try an OUI case.
 Prosecutors will be trained by experienced faculty on the components of a trial - openings, direct, cross, and closing, and then broken out into small groups to discuss the dynamics of the case including - necessary witnesses, introducing evidence, cross examining the defendant, etc..